mongodb/specifications/source/crud/tests/README.rst

       result object if their BulkWriteException (or equivalent) provides access to a write result object.

+  - ``expectations`` (optional): List of command-started events.

+  - ``outcome`` (optional): Document describing the expected state of the collection after the operation is executed.
+Contains the following fields:

     - ``collection``:

       - ``name`` (optional): The name of the collection to verify.
 If this isn't